olavea/go-go-gatsby-funcjam-21/README.md

     npm run develop
     ```

-2.  **Open the code and start customizing!**
+2.  **Open the code and start practicing!**

     Your site is now running at http://localhost:8000!
 You can test the function at http://localhost:8000/api/time-ship?city=oslo&year=2026&price=333

-    Edit the TimeShip function in `src/api/time-ship.js` and put your own name into the `src/pages/index.js`
+    Edit the serverless Gatsby Function TimeShip in `src/api/time-ship.js` and put your own name into the `src/pages/index.js`

 3.  **Deploy**